eridon/MATLAB-Programming-Examples/README.md

 # MATLAB Programming Examples

-This repository contains a collection of various programs written in Matlab.
-The purpose of this repository is to provide a resource for those who are learning Matlab or simply looking for examples of well-written Matlab code.
+This repository contains a collection of various programs written in MATLAB.
+The purpose of this repository is to provide a resource for those who are learning Matlab or simply looking for examples of well-written MATLAB code.

 ## Getting Started